psreed/ibvs/README.md

 Linux based VM templates should have the following line added to their crontab in order to activate the integration fully.
-This will include he setting of IP address information, hostname and installing the puppet agent automatically.
+This will include the setting of IP address information, hostname and installing the puppet agent automatically from details provided through Hiera.
 ```
 @reboot vmtoolsd --cmd "info-get guestinfo.puppet.firstrun" | /bin/bash -s
 ```